elemprod/lptask/README.md

 pool and can be allocated again for other purposes.

 A task pool is defined with the `SCHED_TASK_POOL_DEF()` macro.
-The macro includes parameters for setting the internal data buffer size to reserve for each task and the number of tasks in the pool.
+The macro includes parameters for defining the internal data buffer size to reserve for each task and the number of tasks in the pool.

 ```c